e-bertrand/RepData_PeerAssessment1/PA1_template.md

-It is obvious that the activity patterns differs noticeably from weekdays to weekends, where the activity is distributed accros the day (and not as concentrated in early morning as weekdays); and shifted to the right (later).
+As can be seen in the graph above, the activity patterns differs noticeably from weekdays to weekends, where the activity is distributed accros the day (and not as concentrated in early morning as weekdays); and shifted to the right (later).